Sonic0/changeAPTproxyState/README.md

 <div align="center">

 # changeAPTproxyState
 ### Change the proxy state for APT.
-Active or deactive proxy rules in /etc/apt/apt.conf
+It activates or deactivates proxy rules in /etc/apt/apt.conf

 </div>
 <br/>